CA-G12/sticky/README.md

   - Click on the 'Code' green button on the right.
   - Click on 'Download ZIP'.
-  - Extract the files.
-  - inside the project folder click `shit + right click`
-  - choose `open PowerShell window here`
-  - in command line run `npm i`
-  - run `npm run dev`
-  - in your browser run `http://localhost:3000/` url

     </br>

-`NOTE: Check out the example.env file, you need postgres links for connection 😎`
+`NOTE: Check out the example.env file, you need postgres links for the connection to work. so watch tutorials on how to make one 😎`

 `have fun 🥳`